 BARRIER: lack of harmonised and standardised requirements 1.
-Barrier description Companies are facing more and more requirements, coming from legislation, Please a. describe. as customers, investors etc. concretely as possible. the Overall we can say it is becoming more complicated for companies to: cross-border issue 1) Be informed on access to market requirements 2) Comply with access to market requirements hampering operations.
+Barrier description a.
+Please describe, as concretely as Companies are facing more and more requirements, coming from legislation, customers, investors etc. possible, the cross-border Overall we can say it is becoming more complicated for companies to: issue Be informed on access to market requirements hampering 2) Comply with access to market requirements operations.
 3) Cascaded requirements in the supply chain A few root causes can be identified for above mentioned issues.
-1) The amount and timeline of new legislation 2) The quality of legislation 3) The lack of uniformity in member states law.
+The amount and timeline of new legislation The quality of legislation 3) The lack of uniformity in member states law.
 4) The lack of applicable harmonised standards The single market barriers that companies experience, are not a result of one isolated piece of legislation, but very much a combination of factors.
 On one hand companies are directly subject to rules and regulations, but they are also indirectly affected by requirements of their customers.
 We would like to draw attention to that gold plating is not only caused by the strictness or ambition level of the rules, but also by the timing of implementation and/or scope.
 Examples are: EU EPR's.
 Not only packaging and markings which need to be compliant with every member state, but also international information requirements.
 These information requirements are not standardised in the EU, so companies face different formats and even different units (kgs vs pcs etc).
 AGEC law in France: Expected Product Footprint communication to consumers, mandatory information requirements to be published on a designated webpage.
 This also includes a warning for textiles concerning microplastics.
 There is no harmonised test method at the moment in the EU.